IMAGINARY/FormulaMorph/README.md

 C: # heart beat comment
 S: # heart beat comment

-S: RE,9,20    # increase the value of right parameter 'ca' by 20/360 of its range
+S: RE,9,20    # increase the value of right parameter 'c' by 20/360 of its range

 S: JS,1,0.125 # set the morph parameter to 0.125